Basic income experiment

-A guaranteed basic income was tested in Finland during 2017 and 2018.
+A basic income experiment was conducted in Finland in 2017–2018.
 During the experiment, a total of 2,000 unemployed persons between 25 and 58 years of age received a monthly payment of €560, unconditionally and without means testing.

-Preliminary results: self-perceived wellbeing improved, during the first year no effects on employment
+Preliminary results: perception of improved wellbeing, during the first year no effects on employment

-First results of the basic income experiment were published on 8 February 2019.
-More results were published on 4 April 2019.
+The first, preliminary results on the basic income experiment evaluation study were published on 8 February 2019.

 The basic income experiment did not increase the employment level of the participants in the first year of the experiment.
-On the basis of an analysis of register data on an annual level, during the first year of the experiment the recipients of a basic income were no better or worse than the control group at finding employment in the open labour market.
-The register data are available with a one year delay, which means that the results for the second year of the experiment will be published in the first few months of 2020.
+Based on an analysis of register data, recipients of a basic income were no better or worse than the control group in finding employment during the first year of the experiment .
+The register data are ready with a one year delay, which means that the results for the second year of the experiment will be published at the beginning of 2020.

 - Press release: Basic income recipients experienced less financial insecurity